Fleli/SwiftParse-Commits/SwiftParse/Syntax.md

 }

 // nested produces enum but is recursive and allows nesting (via associated values) instead of exactly one match
-// Each case includes a name, followed by the production that produces that case
+// Each case includes a name, followed by the RHS of the production that produces that case (the specified nonterminal always appears on the left)

 nested Type {

-    case function Type #-> Type                     // A 'Type' is a function from one 'Type' to another case tuple Type -> #( [ Type | #, ] #)          // A 'Type' is a list of 'Type's separated by ',' case basic Type -> #identifier                  // A 'Type' is an identifier
+    case function Type #-> Type                 // A 'Type' is a function from one 'Type' to another case tuple #( [ Type | #, ] #)              // A 'Type' is a list of 'Type's separated by ',' case basic #identifier                      // A 'Type' is an identifier

 }